outbrain/fwumious_wabbit/SPEED.md

 FW does not implement regularization nor multipass.
 They could be added without hurting performance in the fast path by using static traits.
-Multipass can be simulated by saving final model and doing another run.
+Multipass can be done by external tool by saving final model and then doing another pass with that as a start model.

 Compared to VW we also do not track prediction performance during the run - we do not continously compute logloss.
 Also we are interested in the